fengshang1972/EPANETMSX2Manual/docs/5_examplesystems.rst

     the inhibition factors Ib and Ia is internally evaluated to 1 when x > 0 and is 0 otherwise.

-6. The variables U and Av are reserved symbols in EPANET-MSX that represent flow velocity and pipe surface area per unit volume, respectively, and their values are automatically computed by the program.
+6. The variables U and Av are reserved symbols (see :numref:`terms`) in EPANET-MSX that represent flow velocity and pipe surface area per unit volume, respectively, and their values are automatically computed by the program.